nas-tabchiche/svelte-typewriter/README.md

 ### `loop`

-Cycles the typewriter animation between the children elements of the `<Typewriter>` component

 > **Warning:** won't work if `cascade` is enabled

-> When using the `loop` prop, the tag name will be determined by the first child of the `<Typewriter>` component
+Cycles the typewriter animation between the children elements of the `<Typewriter>` component, the tag name will be determined by the first child of the `<Typewriter>` component

 default: `false`